Easy Ginger & Pear Honey Cakes for Bonfire Night

-These almond honey cakes came about as a result of a failed attempt at making almond nut butter.
-I will be posting about this and its serendipitous love child later this month.
-Suffice it to say, the end result was totally worth it.
-I used some of my nut butter to make these cakes, but have given a slightly easier method here so you don’t have to make my version of nut butter first.
-I was putting my new Optimum G2.3 platinum series induction blender* through its paces, but my trusty Optimum 9200A* would have worked equally well.
+I used some of my nut butter to make these ginger pear cakes, but have given a slightly easier method here so you don’t have to make my version of nut butter first.
+I was putting my new Optimum G2.3 platinum series induction blender through its paces, but my trusty Optimum 9200A would have worked equally well.

-The cakes, whilst not entirely sugar free, are made with a modest amount of honey and a small addition of crystallised ginger.
-As well as being low in sugar, they are low in fat too with only one tablespoon of coconut oil.
 The pears helped to sweeten the cakes, as well as giving them a nice texture.
 Almonds are always a good addition to a cake in my book.
 A little warming ginger combines beautifully with the other flavours and keeps the cockles of the heart glowing in the cold night air.

-Other Pear Cake Recipes You Might Like
+Other Pear Recipes You Might Like

-- Caramelised pear, honey carob cake via Tin and Thyme
+- Caramelised pear, honey carob cake

-- Chocolate pear cake via Tinned Tomatoes
+- Chocolate pear upside-down cake

 Thanks for visiting Tin and Thyme.
-If you make these easy gingered pear almond honey cakes, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+If you make these ginger & pear honey cakes, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 If you like this recipe for easy gingered pear almond honey cakes why not pin it for later?

-Gingered Pear Almond Honey Cakes – The Recipe
+Ginger & Pear Almond Honey Cakes – The Recipe

 Easy Gingered Pear Almond Honey Cakes